Rocky and Diamond

 - Pulling the lips back and displaying teeth can also be a signal of assertiveness or aggression.

-- As the dog’s perceived threat continues, holding the head, ears, and neck up initially may be seen (to make the dog appear bigger to the threat), but lowering the head and flattening the ears can be a signal that the dog feels the threat is worsening and the problem is escalating.
+- As the dog’s perceived threat continues, holding the head, ears, and neck up initially may be seen (it makes the dog appear bigger to the threat), but lowering the head and flattening the ears can be a signal that the dog feels the threat is worsening and the problem is escalating.
 This progression is an instinctive way to appear even larger and to protect important organs from attack.

 - The tail held straight up or curved over the back can sometimes mean a high alert or a threatening situation is occurring.
 Slow tail movements or rapid wagging that looks more like vibrating (known as flagging) can also be a sign the dog is feeling threatened and responding in an assertive or aggressive manner.